 Even better, good employee expense management software allows managers to set spending rules and limits, based on individuals, departments and categories, and have them automatically enforced.

 End-to-end expense management software (like Expensify and Certify), prepaid card solutions (like Soldo) and some company credit cards let you predetermine how much an employee is allowed to spend and on what.
 You can allow or prohibit different types of transaction, like cash withdrawals or online purchases.
 You can create unique spending rules for employees or departments.

 Integrated company cards enforce your rules at point of purchase.
-Only prepaid cards with a management platform record purchases in real time, giving finance teams a thorough and instant overview of expense spending.
+Only prepaid cards with a management platform record purchases in real time, giving finance teams or bookkeepers a thorough and instant overview of company expense spending.

 Point of purchase